- Adobe XD User Guide

 Adobe XD currently supports the following formats for import: Text, JPG, GIF, PNG, TIFF, SVG, BMP, PSD, AI, SKETCH.
 If you try to drag an unsupported format onto the canvas, the file is ignored.

 Adobe XD should be able to import SVG from any source.
 If you are unable to import an SVG file, the file may be too large or contains properties that are not supported by Adobe XD.
-For more information, see this article.
+For more information, see Export and Import issues.

 Your export may not have completed for several reasons.